abpframework/abp/docs/en/Blog-Posts/2022-11-14 v7_0_Preview/POST.md

 In this section, I will introduce some major features released in this version.
 Here is a brief list of titles explained in the next sections:

-* Upgrade to .NET 7.0
+* Upgraded to .NET 7.0
 * ABP Dapr Integration
 * Upgrade to OpenIddict 4.0
 * Dynamic Features